pkoutoupis/rapiddisk/scripts/rapiddisk-rootdev/README.md

 #### --force

-This forces the script to reinstall the needed things and redo the jobs, even if all seems to be already installed.
-If you force the reinstallation with a different `--root`, only the last one you specified will be cached.
+This forces the script to perform a reinstall with the new parameters for the specified kernel version.
+It is mandatory when a configuration already exists for the provided kernel version.

 ### 2) Usage when uninstalling (`--uninstall`)